davidsiers/webdev2-project/firestore.md

 6. Delete an entire list of items

 ### Declaring Variables and Helper Functions
 Public variables for item and items are declared for the Firebase observables.
 We also declare a variable for the path in the NoSQL database.
-When we perform one of the get operations, the observable variables will be defined In most cases, you will call a get method from a component during the NgInit() lifecycle hook.
+When we perform one of the get operations, the observable variables will be defined.
+In most cases, you will call a get method from a component during the `NgInit()` lifecycle hook.
 I am also declaring a helper function to handle errors, which simply logs the error for debugging.
 ```typescript
 import { Injectable } from '@angular/core';
 import { FirebaseListObservable, FirebaseObjectObservable, AngularFireDatabase } from 'angularfire2/database';